Can’t make heads or tails of Chinese?

 Being able to read Chinese, you’ll not only become more confident with business deals, but you’ll also broaden relations by proving that you actually have an interest in your clients’ culture.

-How Does This Book Help You?
+How Does This Guidebook Help You?

-Are Chinese Characters Really Tough to Learn?
+Are Chinese Characters Actually Tough to Learn?

 Although 2500-3000 is the “recommended” amount, you might be surprised to know that you can actually get by with far less.
-In fact, if you know just 200 characters, you’ll be able to recognize about 50% of the writing you come across.
+In fact, if you know just 200 characters, you’ll be able to recognize about 50% of the characters you come across.

 When it comes down to it, you have the potential to learn a lot quickly, and while increasing the number of characters you can recognize will obviously help you understand more and more of what you see, all you need is just a couple hundred to get yourself started.